Dmum303/CV/README.md

 #### Communication, negotiation, presentation

 - Excellent communication skills honed through a decade of customer facing advice roles discussing difficult subjects and negotiating solutions to deal with financial crises.
 I am able to explain complicated concepts in simple terms without using jargon.
 - I am a confident public speaker in both formal and informal settings.
 I delivered training courses at roles in Stepchange and multiple project presentations at Makers Academy.
-I have also given four best man speeches so far!

 #### Systematic and inquisitive problem solver